Pertino/darkside/README.md

 From scratch on an ubuntu box:

-apt-get install maven
-apt-get install git
-apt-get install gcc
-apt-get install openjdk-7-jdk openjdk-7-jre
+apt-get install maven git gcc openjdk-7-jdk openjdk-7-jre

 Note that you may need to run update-alternatives --config java to change your JVM to 7 if you have both installed on your system.